 How to use Kalmegh Andrographis paniculata for therapeutic use

 1. Chronic fever : Kalmegh is an effective herb for treating chronic fever.
-Viral fever affects liver badly.
-In such cases use of Kalmegh protects liver and helps in faster recovery.
-For medicinal purpose whole plant is used.
+Viral fever affects the liver badly.
+In such cases use of Kalmegh protects the liver and helps in faster recovery.
+For the medicinal purpose whole plant is used.